tassiluca/scafi3/README.md

 Formerly known as [_scafi_](https://github.com/scafi/scafi), **field4s** is a Scala 3 DSL for _Aggregate Programming_.

-Roots its foundations on the concept of **computational fields**: a _distributed data structure_ manipulated by _aggregate_ functions implementing the business logic of a **large-scale distributed system**.
+Roots its foundations on the concept of **computational fields**: a _distributed data structure_ manipulated by _aggregate_ functions implementing the business logic for **large-scale distributed systems**.